michaelLobman/workout-programmer/README.md

 #### The Final Set

-The final set of every week (with the exception of the deloading week every fourth week)
+The final set for every week (with the exception of the deloading week every fourth week) is a maximum-effort set, meaning the user will do as many reps as **safely** possible.

+The set is designed to be the most difficult and the most rewarding.
+Enter the number of reps you have completed and, who knows, you may have even set a new personal record.

-more on that later.
+More on that later...

 #### Accessory Exercises